gnolang/blog/posts/2025-03-12_user-registry/README.md

 authors: [leohhhn]
 ---

-# The gno.land User Registry refactor
+# The New gno.land User Registry System

 The user registration system has been around since the early days of gno.land, serving as one of the foundational components of the chain.
 It allows users to